expo/expo/docs/pages/build-reference/migrating.md

 Selecting a native appearance mode with `userInterfaceStyle` (or `android.userInterfaceStyle`) in the project `app.json` will only work on Android if `expo-system-ui` is installed in the project.
 This is because `expo-system-ui` includes code for locking the interface natively based on the `app.json`.
 Run `expo install expo-system-ui` to add the library.
 This feature is only supported in **Expo SDK +43**.

+### Expo config `backgroundColor` depends on `expo-system-ui` being installed

+Selecting the root background color (for native modals and flipping orientations) with `ios.backgroundColor` in the project `app.json` will only work on iOS if `expo-system-ui` is installed in the project.
+This is because `expo-system-ui` includes code for setting the color natively based on the `app.json`.
+Run `expo install expo-system-ui` to add the library.
+This feature is only supported in **Expo SDK +43**.
+You can also remove references to `RCTRootViewBackgroundColor` in the `AppDelegate.m` file as this is now handled inside the `expo-system-ui` module.

 ### Expo config `androidNavigationBar` depends on `expo-navigation-bar` being installed

 Selecting the navigation bar interaction behavior with `androidNavigationBar.visible` in the project `app.json` will only work on Android if `expo-navigation-bar` is installed in the project.
 Also consider migrating away from this property as the underlying Android APIs are deprecated: [Learn more](https://expo.fyi/android-navigation-bar-visible-deprecated).
 Run `expo install expo-navigation-bar` to install the library.
 This feature is only supported in **Expo SDK +43**.